Working together to improve training across the country and at home

 We’re working closely with business and industry to co-design innovative and strategic projects to drive apprenticeship growth in the state.

-To discover projects underway, see Achieving growth through projects.
+To discover projects underway, see Projects.